alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 Trying Hard To Say No
 -------------------------------------------------------------------------------

-The AGI debate is always a bit of a crapshoot, because people have wildly divergent beliefs over what matters.
+The AGI debate is always a bit of a mess, because people have wildly divergent beliefs over what matters.
 One useful exercise is to assume AGI is possible in the short term, determine what could be true in that hypothetical future, then evaluate whether it sounds reasonable.